 - Click OK and the legend will now contain the worksheet name for each data plot.

 The default plot type of the drag and drop plot is Current, which is the same as the current active plot.
 However you could change the default option.
-To do this, click Tools: Options and go to the Graph tab, and change the setting of Drag and drop plot drop-down menu.
+To do this, click Preference: Options and go to the Graph tab, and change the setting of Drag and drop plot drop-down menu.

 By Layer Contents Dialog

 The Layer Contents dialog box is useful primarily for adding or removing data plots from the graph layer.
 Starting with Origin 2016, you can switch layers without closing the dialog box, making it easier to add plots to, or remove plots from, a multi-layer graph.
 To demonstrate, we will return to the 3-layer graph that we created in the first exercise in this tutorial: